doctrine-extensions/DoctrineExtensions/doc/symfony2.md

 ## Example

-Well after that, you have your extensions setup and ready to be used!
+After that, you have your extensions set up and ready to be used!
 Too easy right?
-Well if you do not believe me, lets create a simple entity in our **Acme** project:
+Well, if you do not believe me, let's create a simple entity in our **Acme** project:

 ```php
 <?php